 Machine Learning Model Selection Guide

-Choosing the right model is a separate skill from knowing how to code it.
-This guide focuses on the when — which algorithm fits your problem, your data, and your constraints — and the mistakes that come from choosing wrong.
+Picking the right model is a different skill from knowing how to code one.
+This guide is about the when — which algorithm fits your problem, your data, and your limits — and the mistakes you make when you pick wrong.

 For the syntax and scikit-learn code, see Machine Learning Notebook.
 All examples use the parking system dataset.